Member of Parliament (Sri Lanka): Title

 An MP is known as The Honourable (The Hon. or Hon.)
 Name MP or simply as the Name MP, during their term in office.
 For instance, Eran Wickramaratne is generally known to be entitled as the Hon.
-Eran Wickramaratne MP but can be titled as just Eran Wickramaratne MP.
+Eran Wickramaratne MP, and can be also referred to as just Eran Wickramaratne MP.
+By tradition, former MPs continued to use the courtesy title The Hon. or Hon..

 Salaries and benefits

 An average MP would earn more than Rs 270,000 including salary and other benefits, in-addition of attendance allowances.